Dzwriters/dzwriters.com/content/english/authors/NoureddineHaouari.md

 ]
 ---

-I'm a Computer Science Researcher with a focus on distributed systems, streaming, and anonymous networks.
-I'm interested in writing, taking notes, knowledge management, meta-learning, business, and startups.
+I am a computer science researcher specializing in distributed systems and networks.
+I am interested in writing, taking notes and managing knowledge.
+I am also very passionate about the world of business, investment and startups.